L4acados: Learning-based models for acados, applied to Gaussian process-based predictive control: Gaussian process-based MPC using L4acados

 To compensate for delays, approximate convergence and unmodeled real-world effects, the (soft) track constraint is tightened by an additional safety margin (see \cref{fig:constraint}).
 An ``\xmark'' indicates violation of the original track constraint.

-Comparing the optimizer, it can be seen that throughout all experiments, \emph{SQP} performs slightly better than its \emph{SQP-RTI} counterpart in terms of closed-loop cost and track progress, at the expense of considerably increased computation times due to the higher number of SQP iterations.
-Regarding the GP model, the inducing-point approximation performs similarly well as the exact GP model; however, perhaps surprisingly, at a higher computational cost.
-This may be attributed to the fact that the exact GP model allows one to reuse the precomputed Cholesky factor, while re-distributing inducing points at each sampling time requires one to refactorize the approximated covariance matrix.
-The online-updating version of the exact model is real-time feasible up to roughly 100 data points.
+Comparing the optimizer, it can be seen that throughout all experiments, SQP performs slightly better than its SQP-RTI counterpart in terms of closed-loop cost and track progress, at the expense of considerably increased computation times due to the higher number of SQP iterations.

+All zoGPMPC variants using SQP-RTI are real-time feasible; in particular for the online-updating method of the exact GP model, computation times are real-time feasible up to roughly 100 data points.
+While the maximum computation time exceeds the sampling time in exceptional cases, with more than 99.9\% of total computation times below 33ms, this does not affect the control performance in the experiments.

+Throughout all methods, a small closed-loop cost clearly correlates with a high number of laps completed within the fixed time budget, highlighting the MPCC cost as an effective proxy for time-optimal racing.